JPMorgan Chase Return On Equity Up To 11 Percent

 Fundamentally, I believe that JPMorgan Chase is in a good position.
 For one, the balance sheet seems to be solid with loan quality getting better.
 The business plan is aimed at more sustainable corporate earnings.
 And, there appears to be a lot of activity in moving the organization to the new world of information technology.

-Investors are appreciating the advances JPMorgan leader, Jamie Dimon, and the bank are making and this has been reflected in the stock price.
+Investors are appreciating the advances JPMorgan leader, Jamie Dimon, and the bank are making, and this has been reflected in the stock price.
 Year to date, JPM is up by 10 percent.
-Over the past year the stock price has risen by over 40 percent.
-And, over the past three years the stock price has increased by just under 75 percent.
+Over the past year, the stock price has risen by over 40 percent.
+And, over the past three years, the stock price has increased by just under 75 percent.

 Estimates point to another 8 percent, or so, rise in the earnings per share in the future.
-This is good, because given the current term structure of interest rates I don't believe that any bank is going to do much better in terms of either ROE or EPS.
+This is good, because, given the current term structure of interest rates, I don't believe that any bank is going to do much better in terms of either ROE or EPS.

-If the Federal Reserve does not screw up in attempting to reduce the size of its balance sheet or cease it’s underwriting of the stock market, I believe that JPMorgan Chase & Co. will continue to be a sensible investment.
-It’s performance could also be aided by a pull back in bank regulation, something Jamie Dimon is very much in favor of.
+If the Federal Reserve does not screw up in attempting to reduce the size of its balance sheet or cease its underwriting of the stock market, I believe that JPMorgan Chase & Co. will continue to be a sensible investment.
+Its performance could also be aided by a pullback in bank regulation, something Jamie Dimon is very much in favor of.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.